 So, bear in mind that if being gentle is more important to you than ensuring results, then you may be disappointed.
 As I’m writing this update, I’m very, very disappointed: considering-adoption disappointed.
 I jest, I think, but I’ll take this opportunity to remind you (and myself) that regular waking is both natural and a safety mechanism.

-I could also remind you that you won’t get this time back and you should cherish every cuddle etc, but when you’re on-your-knees-exhausted like I am right now, I know you won’t want to hear it.
+I could remind you that you won’t get this time back and you should cherish every cuddle etc, but when you’re on-your-knees-exhausted like I am right now, I know you won’t want to hear it.
 You have my sympathy.

 Perhaps it’s better in this moment to remember that in a few short years, it will be possible for you and your significant other to have weekends away again, just the two of you.